Fate-Grand-Automata/FGA/README.md

 2. Autoskill list
 3. Support image maker?
 Automatically crop out servant/ce image from a screenshot.
 4. Auto-gacha, Auto-lottery, Auto-giftbox.
+5. Only supports EN version.
+Other version images not included right now.

 ## Like the project?
 Want to support me?
 Just pray that I can roll [Skadi](https://gamepress.gg/grandorder/servant/scathachskadi)!